ivanzakharov/docs/naming-conventions/ui-artifacts/labels.md

 toc: true
 ---

-Every user interface text must be defined by using a label.
+- Every user interface text must be defined by using a label.

+- With using of label in the code, leave exact label text in the comments

-A new label must be created for <b>each new semantic use per each model</b>.
+- A new label must be created for <b>each new semantic use per each model</b>.

-A label should have an uppercase first letter and all the other internal words should begins with lowercase.
+- A label should have an uppercase first letter and all the other internal words should begins with lowercase.
 Labels should not end with a period unless they end with three periods, for example: "New…", "Add…".

-You should not use text constants (for example "%1 - %2") to format labels.
+- You should not use text constants (for example "%1 - %2") to format labels.

-Existing labels must be reused.
+- Existing labels of the same model must be reused.
 Always try to find a label that expresses the same semantics as the semantics you want to express.

-To simplify the process of labels creation, follow these steps:
+- To simplify the process of labels creation, follow these steps:
   - Use literals instead of labels during the development
   - Do BP check without label checking and resolve all issues
   - Get latest label file version and check-it out
   - Create necessary labels and do BP check including labels
   - Check-in feature into repository

 ## Languages